 Our center serves children from Ector County and 14 surrounding counties who are between the ages of 3 and 17.
 All of our services are offered free of charge to the victim and his/her non-offending caregivers We do our best to meet each client's needs either here at the center or with the help of our partnering agencies.

 The Victim Services Coordinator acts as the primary support and liason for children and non-offending family members.
 Clients are assisted in obtaining needed resources from Harmony Home and other community agencies.
 The coordinator provides families with information regarding social services, law enforcement, and the judicial systems, explaining how each affects them.
 Additionally, caregivers are provided with a Crime Victim's Compensation application when needed.
 Our Victim Services Coordinator acts in the child's best interest and encourages others to do the same.

 Community Education and Outreach

 Harmony Home coordinates training for parents and childcare professionals to teach parents and children the dynamics of child abuse.
-We focus on prevention of sexual and physical abuse, sexual harassment, bullying, and peer pressure.
+The Prevention Specialist focus's on prevention of child sexual abuse training Stewards of Children.
 The Community Resource Director works with the staff and Board of Directors to promote, advocate, and raise awareness through fundraising, special events, and community health fairs.

 We encourage volunteer participation through the Texas Scholar Program, Volunteers in Public Schools, Students in Philanthropy. and various other organizations.
 We are actively committed to building a strong relationship with the city of Odessa and its surrounding communities.
 Harmony Home welcomes any opportunities to educate and raise awareness about the devastating effects of child abuse and neglect.